Sovereign-Labs/sovereign-sdk/examples/demo-simple-stf/README.md

 ## Implementing state transition function.
-The [State Transition Function interface](../../rollup-interface/specs/interfaces/stf.md). trait serves as the core component of our rollup, where our business logic will reside.
+The [State Transition Function interface](../../rollup-interface/specs/interfaces/stf.md) serves as the core component of our rollup, where our business logic will reside.
 To begin, we will create a structure called `CheckHashPreimageStf` and implement the `StateTransitionFunction` trait for it.
 You can find the complete code in the `lib.rs` file, we will go over the most important parts of the code here:

 ```rust